Keto and The Immune System

 Activities such as yoga, mindfulness, acceptance and commitment therapy (ACT), meditation, and exercise all contribute to lowering stress levels.
 By managing stress, our body is better able to do its job more efficiently keeping you healthy and fighting bacteria and viruses.

 Having a good night’s sleep is more than just getting enough sleep.
 Did you know that when we don’t get enough zzz’s, we are potentially compromising the release of hormones that control appetite and feeling full.
 So too is our ability to manage stress emotionally and physically.
 Not enough sleep can lead to weight gain and a lowered immune system.
 It also puts more pressure on our adrenal glands and increases our stress response (see above).
-Without sufficient sleep, it can really wreak havoc on our immune system.
-Practice good sleep hygiene practices will help boost your body’s bug fighting ability.

 Sleep allows our body to release cytokines when we sleep for minimum of 8 hours.
 This protein regulates the immune system, thus helping the body fight infection.